tung/ruggrogue/book/items.md

 Once the sleepiness counter reaches zero, the `Asleep` component is removed from the entity, waking them up.

 The Sleep Scroll inflicts 36 points of sleepiness, by its construction in the `spawn_sleep_scroll` function back in the `src/spawn.rs` file.
-This renders one sleeping monster vulnerable to three hits before waking up if the player wastes no turns attacking them.
+This renders one sleeping monster vulnerable to three hits before waking up if the player wastes no turns to attack them.